Becoming a qualified teacher – routes into teaching as a career.

 The Graduate Teacher Programme is also open to you if you’ve trained to teach overseas or if you’ve got a Further Education teaching qualification and want to get QTS in Wales.

-ITE Centres deliver the GTP on our behalf.
-They are responsible for setting the application deadlines and allocating training places to successful applicants based on the priorities announced by the Welsh Government.
+ITE centres deliver the GTP on our behalf.
+They are responsible for setting the application deadlines and allocating training places to successful applicants based on the policies and priorities announced by the Welsh Government.

 The GTP normally operates on an annual cycle with notification of the places available and the procedures for applying announced in January to start in the following September.